Humanities Major, Bachelor of Arts (BA)

 |English Department and/or Modern Languages and Literatures Department and/or Humanities|

 |Philosophy—choose at least two courses from the following||10|

 |Social Sciences—choose two or three courses from the following||10|

 |Geography/Anthropology Department (courses in anthropology) and/or Economics Department and/or Government Department and/or History Department and/or Psychology Department and/or Sociology Department|

 |Choose any HUMN courses not used for GECRs.
 These courses may be taken from the participating departments’ offerings or from the Humanities program itself.
 Consult with the program coordinator.|

 |HUMN 491||SENIOR THESIS||4|

 |or ITGS 400||INTERDISCIPLINARY SR CAPSTONE|

-- distinguish basic forms and strategies of philosophy, literature and at least one of the arts and social sciences;
+- learn to distinguish basic forms and strategies of philosophy, literature and at least one of the arts and of the social sciences;

 - recognize significant steps in the development of Western Civilization, not only how values have developed internally, but also the ways in which new values have entered the culture from other civilizations;